VenkataTeja02/ZyberSuite/README.md

 ## Overview

-ZyberSuite is a dark-themed, single-page cybersecurity web application that runs entirely in your browser.
+ZyberSuite is a cybersecurity web application that runs entirely in your browser.
 It consolidates 12 security tools — spanning steganography, cryptography, network packet analysis, malware scanning, and more — into a unified, responsive interface.

 No data ever touches a server (except optional VirusTotal API calls you explicitly trigger).
 Everything runs locally.